faridsh69/Laravel-CMS/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

-## Dont rewrite any code in your application!
+## Dont rewrite any admin code in your application any more!
-## Dont worry about admin panel!

-### This is a Laravel package that is very easy to develope.
+### This is a Laravel CMS that handle migrations, forms, and admin panel with good structure for and theme and widgets.
 ### You should just define an array in each model and define what you want from this application,
 ### Then every thing will be ready also you can change everything as you need.